APSL/redux-i18n/README.md

     }
 ```

-**Please**: Don't forget to rate my project if you like it.
+**Please**: Don't forget rate my project, if you like it.
 Click on star!